-Summary of findings regarding cost sharing on insulin use and adherence: There is limited evidence from one cross-sectional self-report study, one retrospective cross-sectional study, and three retrospective pre-post studies on cost-related insulin use/adherence that cost sharing affects insulin use and adherence in patients with diabetes; higher cost sharing reduces adherence and lower cost sharing increases adherence.
+Summary of findings regarding cost sharing on insulin use and adherence: There is a preponderance of evidence from one cross-sectional self-report study, one retrospective cross-sectional study, three retrospective pre-post studies, and 2 retrospective cohort studies on cost-related insulin use/adherence that cost sharing affects insulin use and adherence in patients with diabetes; higher cost sharing reduces adherence and lower cost sharing increases adherence.
 Some of the limiting factors that contributed to this evidence grading are the quality of the studies, the inherent differences between the types of diabetes conditions, and confounding adherence issues (i.e., insulin side effects, fear of injection, social factors, health literacy).